 Native American Gambling Trends

-When it comes to gambling in Canada statistics show that Indigenous people show higher rates of gambling activity than non-indigenous people.
-Around 72% of Indigenous people gambled in 2022, compared to their non-indigenous counterparts, where the numbers stand at around 64%.
+When it comes to gambling in Canada, statistics frequently show that Indigenous people show higher rates of gambling activity than non-indigenous people.
+Around 72.4% of Indigenous people gambled in 2022/23, compared to their non-indigenous counterparts (where the numbers stand at around 65%).

 Income and Gambling Behaviors

 Across the country, the percentage of Canadians who spend between C$20 and C$100 a month on gambling remains relatively stable in each region, fluctuating between 12% and 17%.
-Additionally, those spending more than CA$100 a month on gaming do not exceed 4% of the player base.
+Additionally, the number of people spending more than CA$100 a month on gaming does not exceed 3% of the player base, across both male and female demographics.

 Gambling Laws in Canada

-While the federal government sets the broad legal framework for gambling, individual provinces have the power to regulate and operate specific forms of gambling, including lotteries, casinos, and online platforms.
-Below is an overview of key aspects of Canadian gambling laws.
+While the federal government sets the broad legal framework for gambling, individual provinces now have the power to regulate and operate specific forms of gambling.
+This includes lotteries, casinos, and online platforms.
+Below is an overview of key aspects of Canadian gambling laws as they currently stand:

 Federal vs Provincial Gambling Regulations